Fear of leopards empties two villages in Uttarakhand's Pauri | Science-Environment

 On mass migration by the villagers, Garhwal range Divisional Forest Officer Mukesh Kumar said increasing leopard attacks could be a reason.

-Leopards in the forests on the outskirts of Kotdwar, Lansdowne, Dugadda and Chaubattakhal have injured several bikers as they are thrown off balance after narrowly escaping an ambush by the big cat along the way.
+Leopards in the forests on the outskirts of Kotdwar, Lansdowne, Dugadda, and Chaubattakhal have injured several bikers throwing them off balance by pouncing on them.

-Social worker Sudhir Sundriyal said about five to six leopards are spotted everyday in these areas.
-People are asked to stay alert through loudspeakers, telephone calls and text messages, he said.
+Social worker Sudhir Sundriyal said about five to six leopards are spotted every day in these areas.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)